 Fort Washington Investment serves high-net-worth individuals and their families, charitable organizations, corporations, corporate pension and profit-sharing plans, family offices, foundations, endowments, insurance companies, investment companies, pooled investment vehicles, private investment funds, state and municipal government entities and Taft-Hartley plans.

 While the minimum requirements for institutional clients range from $500,000 to $50 million, depending on the investing strategy, the minimum investment for private clients is $500,000.
+The firm is ranked #1 in both the top advisory firms in Cincinnati as well as in the entire state of Ohio.

 Services Offered by Fort Washington Investment Advisors